The Rat Terrier is probably one of the best family pets you will find.

 Loveable, friendly, happy

-Ask Rat Terrier people to describe their pet and you will hear: loyal, fun, energetic, loveable, friendly, happy, adaptable, fearless, great watchdog, feisty, confident, alert, sweet, great with kids, great with other pets, healthy, intelligent, wants to please, affectionate, and well mannered.
+Ask Rat Terrier people to describe their pet and you will hear only praise for rat terrier personality.
+The dogs are loyal, fun, energetic, loveable, friendly, happy, adaptable, fearless, great watchdog, feisty, confident, alert, sweet, great with kids, great with other pets, healthy, intelligent, wants to please, affectionate, and well mannered.

-Being exceedingly biddable dogs, they are easy and fun to train for obedience, agility, fly-ball, dock diving and/or to do parlor tricks.
-Positive reinforcement, punishment-free training goes a long way with these minute people pleasers.
+Being exceedingly biddable dogs, they are easy and fun to train for obedience, agility, fly-ball, dock diving and to do parlor tricks.
+Positive reinforcement, punishment-free training goes a long way with these tiny people pleasers.
+But be warned, they also are known as escape artists, so keep an eye on your dog whenever you are outside.

 Socialize your puppy as soon as possible.
 Those first 20 weeks are vitally important.
 Get them out and about.
 Make learning fun, and there is nothing you can’t teach them.